 - 24.3.3.1.
-In order to access funds to prepare a unit for tenancy, landlords will be required to provide documentation of the actual cost of the repairs, and those repairs must be determined to be essential for the approval of the unit.
-Funds will not be distributed until a HAP Contract has been executed. - 24.3.3.2.
+In order to access funds to prepare a unit for tenancy or to maintain a unit during tenancy, landlords will be required to provide documentation of the actual cost of the repairs, and those repairs must be determined to be essential for the approval of the unit.
+Funds will not be distributed until a HAP Contract has been executed, or for maintaining a unit during tenancy, until the unit has passed the inspection. - 24.3.3.2.
 In order to access funds to address damages discovered after move-out, landlords will be required to provide documentation of the actual cost of the repairs and the amount of the security deposit.
 Payments made under this incentive will not exceed the actual cost of the repairs in excess of the security deposit. - 24.3.3.2.1.
 Landlords receiving funds from the EHV Risk Mitigation Fund due to damages in excess of the security deposit are NOT eligible to receive assistance for the damages under the traditional Landlord Incentive Program. - 24.3.3.3.
 Landlords may receive assistance under both of these categories for a single tenancy; however, the combined assistance provided under these categories will not exceed \$2,000. - 24.3.4.
 Access to these funds is not limited to a certain number of applications; however, households are only eligible to receive this assistance for their first 2 years on the program OR their first 2 tenancies, whichever is sooner.